Starting Validator

 To run it:

-.
-You can specify multiple ones by repeating the argument --known-validator <PUBKEY1> --known-validator <PUBKEY2>
+argument to renec-validator.
+You can specify multiple ones by repeating the argument --known-validator <PUBKEY1> --known-validator <PUBKEY2>.

 it will monitor the merkle root hash of the entire accounts state of other known nodes on gossip and if the hashes produce any mismatch,